mike-ward/mike-ward.github.io/_posts/2013-09-17-time-management-is-key-to-good-presentations.md

 ---
 layout: post
-title:  Time Management is Key to Good Presentations
+title: 'Time Management is Key to Good Presentations'
 ---
 I occasionally give talks on programming topics at user groups and conferences.
 I'm no expert at this, but having sat through hundreds of talks and having delivered a few of them myself, I've come to view time management a one of the most important aspects of a presentation.
 Here are some recommendations that have worked for me.